arijort/prep/README.md

 MIT course

-Standord Course, Coursera
+Stanford Course, Coursera

 ## Algorithm Practice

 - Leetcode http://leetcode.com/

+There are a large number of problems and a very active community for discussions around specific problems and interviews at the tech companies.

 Start with easy problems then move to medium when comfortable.
-There are a large number of problems and a very active community for discussions around specific problems and interviews at the tech companies.

 Premium service adds enhanced searching and filtering of problems.